-Learn how your small business can be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
-We can make the most of your Nebraska Employee Retention Tax Incentive with a brief application process that will take only 15 minutes of your time.
+See how your business can be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
+We can take full advantage of your Nebraska Employee Retention Tax Incentive with a brief application process that will take only 15 minutes of your time.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-Businesses that are seeking to obtain the Employee Retention Credit (ERC) must fulfill one of the two qualifications in order to be eligible.
+Businesses that are trying to get the Employee Retention Credit (ERC) must match one of the two qualifications in order to be eligible.

 Please note: to qualify for the credit, you must have had an average of 500 or fewer full-time employees in 2019, 2020, or the first quarter of 2021.

 There are many eligible businesses that can apply, including Essential Businesses.
 Here are some common industries:

 Claiming your ERTC is simple with Money Financial Group, and we can help you to secure your ERTC before time runs out.

 To obtain the Employee Retention Credit, employers must apply by submitting an application and producing evidence of business operations that were suspended a result of governmental action related to the COVID-19 pandemic.
 This can consist of documentation of the orders or restrictions that caused the interruption of normal business operations.
 As well as proof of any wages paid for employers to retain employees during the period of suspension.
 Also, have the profit and losses for 2019-2021, the internal revenue service Form 941 for each quarter of 2019-2021, as well as the gross receipts for the two-year period.